 'Come True' Project

-Last summer, one year after the declaration of the independence of South Sudan, the South Sudanese community was deported from Israel to their young country.
+In the summer of 2012, one year after the declaration of the independence of South Sudan, the South Sudanese community was deported from Israel to their young country.
 The small community, just over 700 members, 500 of which are children, has found itself in one of the poorest countries in the world facing challenges they were not prepared for.
 Shortly after their arrival, most of the children became ill, hungry and were left detached from their friends, having no schools to go to.
 Members of the community together with a group of Israelis have joined forces to bring the children back to school.
 You can help us make this happen

-Many of the children of the community had witnessed and suffered of violence, hunger and other senses of insecurity.
+Many of the children of the community had witnessed and suffered violence, hunger and other senses of insecurity.
 The supportive environment in Israel allowed them to develop and express their unique qualities, talents and dreams.
 Children who are aspiring artists, scientists, musicians and writers were deported without the resources to further develop their already impressive skills.
 Our program is intended to allow the children to continue to study and fulfill their dreams within their new lives.

 About South Sudan